kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/jenkinsfile-out-of-scm.md

 description: 'Create a none-Jenkinsfile CI/CD pipeline with graphical editing panel'
 ---

 We have demonstrated how to create a Jenkinsfile-based pipeline for Spring Boot Project in the last tutorial.
 It requires users are familiar with Jenkinsfile.
-However, Jenkinsfile is a non-trival thing to learn and some people even do not know about it.
-Therefore, unlike the last tutorial, we are going to show how to create a CI/CD pipeline without Jenkinsfile by drag-and-drop editing the workflow through KubeSphere console.
+However, Jenkinsfile is a non-trivial thing to learn and some people even do not know about it.
+Therefore, unlike the last tutorial, we are going to show how to create a CI/CD pipeline without Jenkinsfile by visually editing the workflow through KubeSphere console.

 ## Objective